 After confirming with Cole that he had no plans to use the record for his album, O'bi connected with Rashad and send him a batch of beats from which the "Free Lunch" record was selected.

 “I was so glad that [Isaiah] made that song, and also that he made it his single," he continued.
 "I was flattered, like, ‘Dude, that’s what’s up!’
 It felt good because I loved that beat so much and I was kinda discouraged at first because Cole didn’t want it.
-But at the end of the day, you should never take those things personal.
+But at the end of the day, you should never take those things personally.
 Cole wants a specific thing and it doesn’t have anything to do with me.
 Thankfully, this one found a home."

 "Free Lunch" wasn't the only record created for Cole that eventually landed in the hands of another artist, either.
 Later in the interview, O'bi revealed that Noname's "Shadow Man" was also created for Cole.